 Stop at a quaint mountain restaurant for lunch as you walk through Miage valley, mountains soaring above you, as you dive right in to the good life.
 A wooded descent then brings you to the quaint village of les Contamines, where you’ll stay in a comfortable 3-star hotel.
 We love the warm reception and wonderful food at the Gai Soleil, recognized by the Michelin Guide for its creative cuisine, and beloved by our clients as a welcoming home for the night.

-le Chapieux/Bourg St Maurice – Today the Tour du Mont Blanc route leads you on a long ascent across two lofty passes, Col du Bonhomme and Col de la Croix du Bonhomme.
+le Chapieux – Today the Tour du Mont Blanc route leads you on a long ascent across two lofty passes, Col du Bonhomme and Col de la Croix du Bonhomme.

 An alpine hut near the pass makes a perfect lunch stop mid-day.
-Afterwards, we’ll descend to the tiny hamlet of les Chapieux where a taxi will meet us for the short trip to nearby Bourg St Maurice, where we stay in a comfortable family-run 3-star hotel.
-Dinner at a restaurant in town.
+Afterwards, we’ll descend to the tiny hamlet of les Chapieux where we stay in a comfortable local inn with a charming flower-covered terrace and private rooms.

-Courmayeur – Start with a taxi back through les Chapieux to Ville des Glaciers, a small farm farther up the valley.
+Courmayeur – Start with a short ride to Ville des Glaciers, a small farm farther up the valley.
 From here, a gradual ascent through quiet alp pastures leads steadily up to the Col de la Seigne and into Italy.